Cholesterol can be a complex topic with a lot of mixed messaging.

 - Studies that have >850mg combined EPA and DHA, with larger sample sizes and >2 years of follow up are more likely to show positive outcomes than those that do not.

 - Studies using higher dosages in general appear to show more benefit.
 Utilising 2-4g of fish oil appears to be more effective than 1g.

 - The benefits are typically not massive.
 Even in research showing results, it is typically a 10-20% reduction in the risk of things like stroke and heart attacks.

-Increasing omega 3 intake can be done with or without supplements.
-It could be done through increasing intake of fish itself to 2-3x per week.
+Increasing omega-3 intake can be done with or without supplements.
+It could be done by increasing the intake of fish itself to 2-3x per week.
 Or it could be done through plant-based options too.

 Increase Other Healthy Fats

 The term “healthy fats” is more of a colloquial term than a scientific one.
 It is obviously not that simple.
 It is simply referring to monounsaturated and polyunsaturated fats.